tmaiaroto/aegis/README.md

 Keep in mind that not all ideas can be implemented.
 There is a design direction for this project and only so much time.
 Though it's still good to share ideas.

+#### Running Tests

+Goconvey is used for testing, just be sure to exclude the `docs` directory.
+For example: `goconvey -excludedDirs docs`